How to Change DNS Settings on iPhone & iPad

 Note that you must be connected to a wi-fi network in order to set a new DNS server or change the DNS settings in general.
 Without a wireless connection, there is either no DNS to change (in the case for a wi-fi only device), or, in the case of an iPhone, DNS is set by the cellular network provider and is unable to be customized until a wi-fi network has been joined.

-Changing DNS Settings in iOS
+How to Change DNS Settings in iOS

 Setting DNS is the same in all versions of iOS and on all devices, though the general appearance will look a bit different from modern versions of iOS compared to older versions.